-The R-31JP has 64K of memory, of which 32K is EPROM and 32K is static RAM.
-Program memory and external data memory are decoded to overlap in the RROS mode.
-In this configuration, programs may be downloaded from the PC host and placed in RAM as data, and subsequently executed as program instructions.
-The R-31JP may now be ordered with upto 128K of RAM for use with the RRM monitor.
-See description below.
+The R-515JC may take up-to 512K RAM and 128K EPROM.
+The board is routinely populated with 96K of memory, of which 64K is EPROM and 32K is static RAM.
+Program memory and external data memory are decoded to overlap.
+In this configuration, programs may be downloaded from the PC host, placed in RAM as data, and subsequently executed as program instructions.